BREAKING

 Neil Barua — President and Chief Executive Officer

-We worked very closely together and you.
-Know, and lastly I want to make sure we’re very clear about this.
-The energy and enthusiasm, the turning the corner is around the actual indication and the contracted commitments that are building predominantly deferred ARR.
-So we feel really strongly about the go to market transformation actually doing the thing that we need to do which is capture customer demand.
-How it’s showing up in Q1 in our guidance for Q2 has only got to do with timing.
+And lastly, I want to make sure we’re very clear about this.
+The energy and enthusiasm that turning the corner is around the actual indication and the contracted commitments that are building predominantly deferred ARR.
+So we feel really strongly about the go-to-market transformation, actually doing the thing that we need to do, which is capture customer demand.
+How it’s showing up in Q1, and our guidance for Q2 has only got to do with timing.
 And the good news is this is committed capture.

 By the way, this is going to show up also in another metric that you can look at.

-It’s not completely indicative of it is RPO and CRPO that you’ll see in the queue.
-But all these metrics are leading us to make sure we all articulate that demand capture is strong.
+It’s not completely indicative of it is RPO and CRPO that you’ll see in the Q, but all of these metrics are leading us to make sure we all articulate that demand capture is strong.
 We got to continue that.
-And as that happens, ARR over time becomes durable and multi year in terms of the sustainability.
+And as that happens, ARR over time becomes durable and multiyear in terms of the sustainability.

-Joshua Tilton — Analyst, Wolf Research
+Joshua Tilton — Analyst, Wolfe Research

 Makes sense.
-Maybe just to clarify one thing around that, was there more deferred ARR added to the balance in 1Q than when you exited Q4?
+Maybe just to clarify one thing around that.
+Was there more deferred ARR added to the balance in 1Q than when you exited Q4?

 Jennifer DiRico — Executive Vice President and Chief Financial Officer

-Joshua Tilton — Analyst, Wolf Research
+Joshua Tilton — Analyst, Wolfe Research

-Super helpful, appreciate the clarity.
+Super helpful.
+Appreciate the clarity.
 Thanks so much.

 Operator

-Blair Abernethy — Analyst, Rose And Black Securities
+Blair Abernethy — Analyst, Rosenblatt Securities

+Yeah.
+So two questions.
+The — as it relates to the new business and new logos, we definitely as mentioned earlier, have had a nice run and an increase in our competitive displacement.
+So we’re picking up what we would consider to be new logos in kind of the upmarket.
 As we bring on new customers, we default to cloud.
-So they’re coming in in a cloud environment and typically, you know, that’s been working very well for us and for the customer who want, who want to enter that way as they reduce their customizations and the complexity in their own environment and obviously try to capture some of the benefits of being in cloud, some of which are pretty obvious, others which will start to manifest in how AI is deployed.
-So yes, we’re seeing good traction with customers coming in new and that is our default setting as we bring on new logos into the cloud.
+So they’re coming in a cloud environment.
+And typically, that’s been working very well for us and for the customer who want to enter that way.
+They reduce their customizations and the complexity in their own environment and obviously try to capture some of the benefits of being in cloud, some of which are pretty obvious, others which will start to manifest in how AI is deployed.

-In defense, we do.
-It’s great that you noticed that you picked up on that.
+So yeah, we’re seeing good traction with customers coming in new, and that is our default setting as we bring on new logos into the cloud.
+In defense, we do — it’s great that you noticed that.
+You picked up on that.
 We have an opportunity there.
-We believe as we serve some of the largest customers in the world at the top of that stack, we have an opportunity now to incubate at the lower.
-And we’ve seen great reception there.
-Certainly we always learn and get better every month, every quarter.
-But the initial response has been really positive there and we have a number of ways to service that market as well.
-So we feel like we’re well positioned at both the top and the bottom and hopefully we’ll be able to report some great success stories that grew through there.
+We believe, as we serve some of the largest customers in the world at the top of that stack, we have an opportunity now to incubate at the lower end, and we’ve seen great reception there.
+Certainly, we always learn and get better every month, every quarter, but the initial response has been really positive there.
+And we have a number of ways to service that market as well.
+So we feel like we’re well positioned at both the top and the bottom.
+And hopefully, we’ll be able to report some great success stories that group through there.

-Blair Abernethy — Analyst, Rose And Black Securities
+Blair Abernethy — Analyst, Rosenblatt Securities

-Great, thanks very much.
+Great.
+Thanks very much.

 Operator